 WP Table Builder

 While Parker is ahead in RBI and hits, he had 1,126 more career plate appearances.
 Pound for pound, Rice was the superior player.
-And hence this is the problem for the Hall of Fame candidacy for Dave Parker.
+Hence, this is a problem for Dave Parker’s Hall of Fame candidacy.
 Rice is considered by many pundits to have been a borderline (or even unworthy) Hall of Famer.
-I don’t feel that way but I’ll admit I’m biased.
-As a life-long Red Sox fan, Rice was one of my favorite baseball players as a kid.
+I don’t feel that way, but I admit I’m biased.
+As a lifelong Red Sox fan, Rice was one of my favorite baseball players as a kid.
 The problem is that if your statistics fall short of the stats of a borderline inductee, that puts you below the borderline.

 Comparison to Dale Murphy